**Winter Weekend Park and Ride Services Return to North Lake Tahoe and Truckee** SUSPENDED FOR THE 2019-20 SKI SEASON

 The park and ride service for the state Route 89 corridor serving Squaw Valley will operate from the Tahoe Truckee Unified School District administrative offices on Donner Pass Road (behind fire station and Wild Cherries).
-The park and ride service for the state Route 267 corridor serving Northstar will operate from the Truckee Tahoe Airport District on Truckee Airport Road.
-The park and ride service will be offered on the following dates:
+The park and ride service for the state Route 267 corridor serving Northstar will operate from the Truckee Tahoe Airport District on Truckee Airport Road and the Tahoe Biltmore in Crystal Bay.

 - Dec.
-28-30
+28-29